 Arthrocentesis of the TMJ

-Arthrocentesis is a safe and rapid procedure used to treat a multitude of disorders affecting the temporomandibular joint (TMJ).
-The popularity of this procedure followed the success of arthroscopic surgical procedures with initial application for the treatment of disc displacement without reduction.
+Arthrocentesis is a minimally invasive procedure used to treat many disorders affecting the temporomandibular joint (TMJ).
+The popularity of this procedure is followed by the success of arthroscopic surgical procedures with the initial application for the treatment of disc displacement, without reduction.
 Since that time, arthrocentesis has been described for other clinical indications; however, it is not indicated for all joint disorders.
 The procedure does not change the shape or position of the disc or the structure of the mandibular condyle and glenoid fossa.
 Pathology involving bony degeneration, osteophytes and bone spicules, disc perforation, or fibro-osseous ankylosis is not amendable to arthrocentesis.
 Treatment is generally necessary when other non-surgical and pharmacologic methods have failed.

 Before arthrocentesis is performed, patients must undergo appropriate diagnosis and treatment planning.
-This is based upon medical history, visual analogue pain scales (if indicated), and clinical and radiographic findings.
-Clinical examination should include interincisal opening, lateral excursions, deviation on opening, along with documentation of any occlusal discrepancies.
-Auscultation of the joint may be performed to ascertain any clicks or crepitus, which may indicate disc displacement or degenerative joint disease, respectively.
-Radiographic imaging would initially include a panoramic screening film followed by other appropriately indicated imaging modalities including tomographs, computed tomography, magnetic resonance imaging, or nuclear medicine studies.
+This is based on medical history, visual analog pain scales (if indicated), and clinical and radiographic findings.
+Clinical examination should include interincisal opening, lateral excursions, and deviation on opening, along with documentation of any occlusal discrepancies.
+Auscultation of the joint may be performed to ascertain any clicks or crepitus, which may indicate disc displacement or degenerative joint disease.
+Radiographic imaging would initially include a panoramic screening film followed by other appropriately marked imaging modalities including computed tomography, magnetic resonance imaging, or nuclear medicine studies.
 Non-surgical management for internal derangement without reduction improves symptoms comparably to surgical intervention; however, improvement takes a longer time.